Skip to main content

 PWSA contractor crews coordinate a successful lead service line replacement.
 PWSA contractor crews coordinate a successful lead service line replacement.

-Since 2016, our award-winning, nationally-recognized Community Lead Response Program has replaced more than 9,800 lead service lines throughout the PWSA service area.
+Since 2016, our award-winning, nationally-recognized Community Lead Response has replaced more than 9,800 lead service lines throughout the PWSA service area.
 As a proud steward of public health, PWSA is committed to a lead-free water distribution system and improved drinking water quality.
 Our most recent round of lead testing in July 2022 reflects a steady pattern of low lead levels, which have been well within regulatory requirements since the summer of 2020.

 The 2023 Neighborhood Lead Service Line Replacement Project will benefit areas to be selected based on the following criteria: